glotzerlab/signac/README.md

 ## Documentation

-The documentation is available **online** at [https://signac.readthedocs.io](https://signac.readthedocs.io).
+The documentation for this package is hosted at [https://signac.readthedocs.io](https://signac.readthedocs.io).
-We further invite you to check out the [signac-examples](https://bitbucket.org/glotzer/signac-examples), which contain Jupyter notebooks, which can serve as tutorials, and signac project example implementations.
+We further invite you to check out the [framework documentation](https://signac-docs.readthedocs.io), which provides a more comprehensive overview over all components of the framework.

 ## Acknowledgment

 When using **signac** as part of your work towards a publication, we would really appreciate that you acknowledge **signac** appropriately.
-We have prepared examples on how to do that [here](http://signac.readthedocs.io/en/latest/acknowledge.html). **Thank you very much!**
+We have prepared examples on how to do that [here](http://signac.readthedocs.io/en/latest/acknowledge.html).
+**Thank you very much!**